20 Essential Baking Supplies Every Home Cook Needs

 KitchenAid Stand Mixer

 If you’re a serious baker and don’t have a KitchenAid stand mixer ($380) yet, consider adding this appliance to your cart stat.
 Kitchenaid received the highest marks in our Test Kitchen stand mixer trials and is beloved by bakers everywhere.
 This mixer can help you stir up cookie dough, blend cake batter and so much more all without breaking a sweat.
-Combine its amazing performance with some great attachments and you’ve got a kitchen workhorse you’ll use for years to come.
+Combine its amazing performance with some great kitchen mixer attachments and you’ve got a kitchen workhorse you’ll use for years to come.

 Pyrex Liquid Measuring Cups